OULibraries/galileo-architecture/docs/islandora-uuids.md

 The [Drupal UUID module](https://www.drupal.org/project/uuid) can be used to add a UUID to Drupal objects.
-The main purpose of this seems to be in support of moving content between multiple Drupal sites, and it probably isn't a good fit at this point.
+The main purpose of this seems to be in support of moving content between multiple Drupal sites, and it probably isn't really relevant to us.
 It might eventually come in to play as part of our Drupal dev process, or with Islandora 2.